MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 | **_OFF_**         | Connected to cloud and the demo is operational |
 |**_Slow Blinking_**| Image issue.
 Re-flash the demo image to recover |

-The web application and Voice assistant controls the green user LED (_D204_).
+The web application and voice assistant control the green user LED (D204).

-## Operation
+## Mode of Operation

 The demo has a web app and voice-based interaction model.
-In the web-app based interaction mode, you can visualize the data telemetry from the Curiosity board and interact with the Curiosity board using a web-browser based application.
-In the voice control based interaction mode, you can control the on-board user LED with voice commands using Amazon Alexa®.
+In the web-app based interaction mode, you can visualize the data telemetry from the PIC32 WFI32E Curiosity Board and interact with the the board using a web-browser based application.
+In the voice-based interaction mode, you can control the on-board user LED with voice commands using Amazon Alexa®.

   > :boom:  &nbsp; While editing `cloud.json` or `WIFI.CFG` manually use ***notepad.exe*** .
 Other editors like Notepad++ can damage the underlying FAT12 FS.
 You can read more about this generic issue in the discussion [here](https://github.com/adafruit/circuitpython/issues/111) .
 In case you come across this issue, please re-flash the image to recover.

-### Web-App
+### Web-App Mode

+Perform the following steps:

-1. Connect the Curiosity board to your PC
+1. Connect the Curiosity Board to your PC

 2. 3 Green LEDs representing the power section readiness and the red user LED representing network connection status will be active when the board is powered up.

 3. The device enumerates as a mass storage device (**_MSD_**).

-4. Open the file ***"_clickme.html_"*** from the MSD on a browser.
+4. Open the ***"_clickme.html_"*** file from the MSD on a browser.

   > :information_source:  &nbsp; It is recommended to use the latest version of Firefox for this operation.

 5. Download the credentials configuration file (**_WIFI.CFG_**) from the landing page and copy it into the enumerated MSD.

   > :boom:  &nbsp; The on-chip filesystem is configured as FAT16.
-Browsers like chrome do not handle direct download into FAT16 well.
+Browsers like Google Chrome do not handle direct download into FAT16 well.
 In case you face issues with directly saving the configuration file into the MSD, store the file into your PC first and manually copy the file into the drive to replace the default **_WIFI.CFG_** file.

 <p align="center">
 <img src="resources/media/image2.png" width=360/>